 4. Track Your Money

 Be sure to track what is coming in and out of your life income/expenses.
 You want to know how large a gap there is between how much money comes in and how much money goes out.
 Additionally, make it a goal to spend less than what you earn.
-If you’re self-employed, you can automate your day-to-day financial activities by using various online service providers to generate invoices and other financial documents.
+If you're self-employed, automate your financial activities using online services to generate invoices and create paystubs which can help you track how much more money you can allocate to save for a car.

-To help yourself stay committed to your budget and savings goals, you can also try creating pay stubs, or scheduling a weekly money meeting where you sit down and look over how much has been saved so far.
+To stay committed to your monthly car payments and savings goals for the car buying process, consider setting up automatic transfers and creating pay stubs from your checking account, or scheduling a weekly money meeting where you sit down and look over how much has been saved so far.
 This is a great way to remember and stay focused on your objective.

 Regularly keeping track of your expenditures might help you get a clear picture of where your money is going and where you’d prefer it to go.